Teaching

 MBA Seminar - Creative Destruction Lab Advanced

-Graduate level course in entrepreneurship, taught with Mara Lederman as part of Rotman's famed Creative Destruction Lab.
+Graduate level course in entrepreneurship, taught with Ajay Agarwal as part of Rotman's famed Creative Destruction Lab.
 Slides and lecture notes available on request; occasional topics class for 2nd year MBA students in an intensive course working with science-based startups.
 Individual classes cover the basics of practical startup finance, testing/experimentation, scaling, and pricing (especially in 2 sided, enterprise, and other unusual settings).
 The guiding principle of the class is that startups are different from advanced firms because of uncertainty with highly-skewed payoffs, which must be investigated despite highly constrained firm resources.
 We make no claim that creativity or diligence or cleverness can be taught - but it is possible to teach students how to properly think about the option value of various paths to a final business, and what that means for how the startup should grow.
+That is, this is a formal class on Bayesian entrepreneurship, which we have been teaching since 2019.
 For slides and teaching material, some of which is also available in French, please contact me directly.